carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 questions:
 - "What is metadata?"
 - "What do we use metadata for?"
-- "Is metadata important for data Reuse (the **R** in FAIR)?"
 objectives:
 - "Recognise what metadata is"
 - "Distinguish different types of metadata"
-- "Recognise how to provide metadata"
+- "Understand what makes metadata interoperable"
-- "Recognise how FAIR guidelines apply to metadata"
+- "Know how to decide what to include in metadata"
 keypoints:
 - "Metadata provides contextual information so that other people understand our data."
-- "Several community metadata standards exist."
 - "Metadata is key for data reuse and complying with FAIR guidelines."
-- "Metadata can be included as a standalone ReadMe.txt file or included as a header on a data file"
+- "Metadata should be added incrementally throught out the project"
 ---

 ## What is (or are) metadata?